nikcleju/ESDM_Course/Projects/draft_P5_WaterDispenser.md

 ---
-title: Espresso Machine
+title: Water Dispenser
-subtitle: Project 2, ESDM
+subtitle: Project 5, ESDM
 documentclass: scrartcl
 fontsize: 12pt
 ---

 # Short description

-1. Create and test Simulink model with a state machine implementing the behavior of an espresso coffee machine.
+1. Create and test Simulink model with a state machine implementing the behavior of a water dispenser ("La fantana").

 2. Write a small report on the project:
    a. briefly describe the overall design you chose (states, transitions etc).